swissrouting/swissrouting.github.io/nostr.md

 See [this guide](https://github.com/vishalxl/nostr_console/discussions/31) for suggestions about how to get started using Nostr.

-## Relays
+## nostr-ts-relay

-### Running nostr-ts-relay
+### Setting Up

 One of the most popular relay implementations is [nostr-ts-relay](https://github.com/Cameri/nostr-ts-relay).
 You can install it on your system by following the [excellent guide by André Neves](https://andreneves.xyz/p/set-up-a-nostr-relay-server-in-under).

-#### Installing as a Service
+### Installing as a Service

 If you want your relay to restart automatically on failure, and to start up again after every reboot, you can install it as a systemd service.

-First open your favorite editor and save the following contents into the file `/etc/systemd/system/nostr-ts-relay.service`
+First open your favorite editor and save the following contents into a file under `/etc/systemd/system`.
+For example:

+    nano /etc/systemd/system/nostr-ts-relay.service

 {% gist 76175d24b3b233bf331b59d7643f0d3c %}

-For example you can do this by running the following command and copying/pasting the contents of the gist:

-    nano /etc/systemd/system/nostr-ts-relay.service

 Then you can enable it to launch at boot with: